Maen1/iium/7/techno/techno_vpc.md

      * BM: single digram of business
      * BP: document investors make you write that they dont read.
    * formulate an implementation strategy.("facebook focus on strategy not vision")
-   * Hone in the early adapters first: early adapters define teh business model.
+   * Hone in the early adapters first: early adapters define the business model.
    * Build an Minimum varibale product (MVP): the smallest solution that delives customer value.
 2. Early Traction:  Have I built something people want?
    * In God we trust, all others bring data "W. Edwards Deming"